-- 1 The Origin of Accounting
+What is Accounting? – The Basics of Accounting

-It provides key financial information that enables business owners to make informed strategic decisions, maintain accurate control of finances and comply with legal obligations.
+There is a lot of talk about it, but… what is accounting, and what does it consist of?
+Accounting is a fundamental pillar in the management of any company, regardless of its size or sector.
+It provides key financial information that enables business owners to make informed strategic decisions, maintain accurate financial control, and comply with legal obligations.

+From recording transactions to generating financial reports, accounting plays a crucial role in the long-term success of an organization.
 If you are not an expert on the subject, you should continue reading this article to resolve all your doubts.

 The Origin of Accounting

-The first author on this subject was the Italian Luca Pacioli, who has been recognized as the father of accounting.
-He published an important work on double entry and introduced accounting in Italy.
+Financial accounting arose from the need to count people’s assets and later evolved to provide information about a business’s economic status.
+The first author on this subject was the Italian Luca Pacioli, recognized as the father of accounting.
+He published an important work on double-entry and introduced accounting in Italy.

+Over time, accounting regulations emerged to allow the public treasury to control taxes.
 And so the accountant or bookkeeper figure appeared in Scotland in the 19th century.
-They were usually lawyers who offered accounting services to their clients; however, after a few years it became an organised profession.
+They were usually lawyers who offered accounting services to their clients; however, after a few years, it became an organized profession.
 The Institute of Chartered Accountants in England and Wales was created in 1880.

 The Definition of Accounting

-Therefore, accounting consists of recording all economic transactions in order to know where everything the company has has come from, where it has gone and how much is left.
+Accounting is defined as the process of recording, classifying, analyzing, interpreting, and communicating a company’s financial information.
+Therefore, accounting consists of recording all economic transactions to determine where everything the company has comes from, where it has gone, and how much is left.

-Therefore, as can be seen from the definition, in one way or another, all those who “handle” funds can keep their accounts: a person, a group, a community of owners, an association, etc.
+Thus, through accounting, each and every economic operation carried out by an entity is recorded to provide all this information in an orderly, grouped manner.
+Therefore, as the definition shows, in one way or another, all those who “handle” funds can keep their accounts: a person, a group, a community of owners, an association, etc. It is important to note that, among the types of accounting, companies are required to use double-entry accounting, also known as the double-entry system.

 This is based on the fact that there is no debtor without a creditor; therefore, in each accounting entry, at least two accounting accounts are involved: one for the debit and one for the credit (profits and losses).
 And the sum of the items recorded on one side must match the total sum on the other.